denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 "literature" and "canon."
 The chapter starts by developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
-I argue here that the concern with value in literary criticism detracts from the explicit movement of control and power intimately connected to digital textuality.
+I argue here that the concern with value in literary criticism detracts from the machinations of naked circuit control embedded into contemporary reading and writing devices.
 Unlike scholars in the Foucauldian tradition (who often trace the machinations of power through discourse, on the level of representation), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
 In presenting a media history through primary sources on early development of Turing machines, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
-This history is not entirely critical: rather, it reveals an alternative genealogy of computing, contrary to the widely accepted notions of the computer as a device for reductive quantification.
-I conclude by arguing that Turing machines were anticipated not by the Babbage calculator alone, but also by a series of advances in communications, word processing, and media storage.
+I conclude by arguing that Turing machines were anticipated not by the Babbage calculator alone, but also through a series of advances in communications, word processing, and media storage.
 A notion of text (as opposed to number) is hence "baked into" the system.

 ### Chapter 3: Laying Bare the Device